stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-Surprisingly GLFW does not seem to provide any means of determining the number of mouse buttons supported by the hardware, for the moment we use the AWT `MouseInfo.getNumberOfButtons` method.
+Surprisingly GLFW does not seem to provide any means of determining the number of mouse buttons supported by the hardware, for the moment we use the an AWT method.
 However this means that we need to override the default Spring application behaviour which creates a _headless_ application by default (otherwise the AWT method throws an exception):

 ```java
 new SpringApplicationBuilder(ModelDemo.class)